 What were the Old Testament scriptures that Jesus showed these disciples?
 They are the very same prophecies that are contained within this book.

-This book is a 3,000 page treatise that lists the 365 Old Testament prophecies of the Messiah that Jesus fulfilled in the New Testament.
-Each prophecy is fully explained and includes a section of application where the importance of these events are applied–in context with our lives today.
+This book is a 4,042 page treatise that lists the 400 Old Testament prophecies of the Messiah that Jesus fulfilled in the New Testament.
+Each prophecy is fully explained and includes a section of application where the importance of these events are applied in context with our lives today.

 Everything that Jesus said and did, rests upon His ability to fulfill all of the words of Moses and the Prophets.
-God gave these extremely detailed and difficult prophecies to us–so that we might be able to validate the claims of any person who claimed to be the Messiah.
+God gave these extremely detailed and difficult prophecies to us so that we might be able to validate the claims of any person who asserted they are the Messiah.

-Jesus was not a helpless and condemned man, dying upon a cross with no control over anything that happened to Him.
-He not only told Moses and the Prophets what to write, thousands of years before these events took place, He controlled the specific details of each fulfillment to ensure the precise outcome.
-Jesus exhibits stunning control over all these circumstances–so that we might be able to understand and believe that His is the True Messiah.
+Jesus was not a helpless and condemned man dying upon a cross with no control over anything that happened to Him.
+He not only told Moses and the Prophets what to write thousands of years before these events took place, He controlled the specific details for how each event would be fulfilled to ensure a precise outcome.
+Jesus exhibits stunning control over all these circumstances so that we might be able to understand that His is the True Messiah.

 See all of the books by Robert Clifton Robinson HERE